BaoCodeLab/SweepCluster/README.md

     -max_dist:    maximum inter-SNP distance allowed within a cluster.
 This parameter is used to optimize the identified clusters.
 The SNPs falling into the same gene/gene operon are initially defined to be in the same cluster, which may be longer than the estimated recombination tract length “recomb_lg”.
 However, multiple gene sweeping events may occur in the same gene/gene operon.
 This parameter will split the cluster if any inter-SNP distance is greater than the max_dist_cluster.
 This value may depend on the specific species.
 Default value is set to 4000 bp, which should be a good value for bacterial genomes of length ~ 1-3 Mbp.
     -min_num:   minimum number of SNPs per cluster.
 The default value is set to 2, meaning that each cluster should contain at least 2 SNPs.

-## The DBCSAN_test_Rscript is used to graph the results of SNP clustering,is referenced in DBSCAN_test.py
 ## The DBSCAN_test.py is used to test the effect of different eps and minimum samples SNP clustering results
 ### usage: python DBSCAN_test.py [arguments]
 #### {optional arguments}